uNetworking/uSockets/README.md

 This is the cross-platform async networking and eventing foundation library used by [µWebSockets](https://github.com/uNetworking/uWebSockets).

-### A note on operating systems

-As µSockets is written in C, directly utilizing the operating system's kernel, it matters greatly what operating system/kernel you run.
-My shitty 8-year-old Asus N56VZ laptop can do 140k req/sec (on Ubuntu/Fedora) or 200k (on Clear Linux) on one single CPU-core.
-Of course if you're the wine sniffing, bread baking hippie kind you probably run macOS on an overpriced piece of aluminum foil and won't care.
-Please do care and please don't benchmark on macOS.

 ### Key aspects

 * Built-in (optionally available) TLS support exposed with identical interface as for TCP.